 Option Description Technology Vendor Specify the device technology you want to synthesize.
 You can also select the part, package, and speed grade to use.
 For more information, see the appropriate vendor appendix in the Reference manual.
-Device Mapping Options The device mapping options vary depending on the device technology you select.
-For more information, see the appropriate vendor appendix in the Reference manual.
-Option Description Click on a device mapping option to display its description in this field.
-Refer to the relevant vendor sections for technology-specific descriptions of the options.
+Device Mapping The device mapping options vary depending on the device technology you select.
+Options For more information, see the appropriate vendor appendix in the Reference manual.
+Option Click on a device mapping option to display its description in field.
+Refer to the relevant vendor sections for technology-spe descriptions of the options.
+System Designer Board File Not applicable for Microsemi technologies.